Greg Maddux: Chicago Cubs (1986–1992)

 In the bottom of the third inning, Padres starter Eric Show hit Cubs star Andre Dawson in the face with a pitch that triggered a bench-clearing brawl.
 In the home dugout, Maddux made up his mind to retaliate when the Padres came to bat.
 However, because the game was not yet official, and retaliation would likely result in ejection from the game, Maddux would receive an automatic no-decision.
 Cubs ace Rick Sutcliffe tried to talk Maddux out of his intentions, reminding him of his impending demotion.
 Sutcliffe recalled Maddux looking back at him with tears in his eyes, saying that he did not care; with two outs in the top of the fourth, Maddux got his revenge by hitting Padres catcher Benito Santiago.
 Although he was ejected, the Cubs kept Maddux on the roster for several weeks before sending him down; he was quickly recalled after going undefeated in three starts for the Iowa Cubs with an ERA of 0.98, but finished his initial season in Chicago with six wins against fourteen losses and an ERA above 5.00.

 Maddux rebounded to make his first All-Star appearance in 1988, winning eighteen games, and then established himself as the Cubs' ace in 1989, winning 19 games, including a September game at Montreal's Olympic Stadium that clinched the Cubs' second-ever National League Eastern Division championship.
 Manager Don Zimmer tabbed him to start Game One of the National League Championship Series against the San Francisco Giants.
 He allowed eight runs and was relieved after surrendering Will Clark's grand slam with two outs in the fourth.
 Maddux believed that just before the grand slam, when Maddux had a conversation with Zimmer, Clark watched, read Maddux's lips (Maddux said, "Fastball, high, inside), and so knew what pitch to expect.
 After that incident, Maddux always covered his mouth with his glove during conversations on the mound.
+Whether a direct result or not, it went on to become standard practice throughout baseball for all participants in a mid-inning mound visit, save for pitching changes.
 Maddux took a no-decision in Game Four; the Cubs ended up losing the NLCS four-games-to-one.